Erich Isselhorst

-Erich Isselhorst (5 February 1906 – 23 February 1948) was a German war criminal and Schutzstaffel (SS) member before and during World War II.
+Erich Isselhorst (5 February 1906 – 23 February 1948) was a member of the Schutzstaffel (SS) before and during World War II, attaining the rank of SS-Standartenführer.

 Between 1942 and 1943, during the German invasion of the Soviet Union, Isselhorst was an Einsatzkommando leader, tasked with the murdering of Jews in what is now Belarus and the Baltic states.
 Before and after, Isselhorst held posts within the Gestapo and SS in Cologne, Munich, Stuttgart and Strasbourg.
+In 1944, he participated in the Stalag Luft III murders.

-He was sentenced to death by both a British and French military court and executed in France in 1948 for ordering the execution of captured British SAS members and French civilians in 1944.
+After the war, he was tried and convicted for war crimes.
+He was sentenced to death by both British and French military courts and executed in France in 1948 for ordering the execution of captured British Special Air Service (SAS) members and French civilians in 1944.

 Biography

 Early life

 Erich Georg Heinrich Isselhorst was born in Saint-Avold, Lorraine, in 1906, which was then part of the German Empire but is now part of France.
 He was educated in Dortmund, Recklinghausen and Düsseldorf, where he graduated in 1925.
 He was employed in a rubber factory before studying law from 1927 to 1930 in Cologne and Munich.
-Isselhorst received his doctoral degree in law in 1931, once more returned to Düsseldorf, and joined the Nazi Party in August 1932.
+Isselhorst received his Doctor of Laws degree in 1931, once more returned to Düsseldorf, and joined the Nazi Party in August 1932.

 SS career

-Isselhorst joined the Sturmabteilung (SA), in May 1933, and the SS in October 1934.
-He was admitted to the Sicherheitsdienst (SD) in July 1937 and permanently employed in the Gestapo in Berlin from December 1935, forward.
-From February 1936 to April 1938 he was head of the Gestapo in Cologne, after which he was transferred to Klagenfurt, Austria, which had recently been annexed by Nazi Germany.
+Isselhorst joined the Sturmabteilung (SA), in May 1933, and the Schutzstaffel (SS) in October 1934.
+He was admitted to the Sicherheitsdienst (SD) in July 1937 and permanently employed in the Gestapo in Berlin from December 1935 forward.
+From February 1936 to April 1938, he was head of the Gestapo in Cologne, after which he was transferred to Klagenfurt in Austria, which had recently been annexed by Nazi Germany.
 During this time, he also served as a reservist in the Wehrmacht, taking part in training with an anti-aircraft regiment.

 From December 1939 to November 1942, Isselhorst served as the head of the Gestapo in Munich.
 In January 1942 he was severely reprimanded for behaviour unbecoming of a member of the SS.

 From January to October 1942, Isselhorst was transferred to the Reichskommissariat Ostland in occupied Belarus, where he headed a department of the Sicherheitspolizei (SiPo; Security Police).
-In September and October 1942 he led Einsatzkommando 8, a sub-group of the mobile killing unit known as Einsatzgruppe B, which was tasked with murdering Jews.
-From October 1942 to June 1943 he led Einsatzkommando 1 of the Einsatzgruppe A, now in the Baltic states, carrying out the murder of Jews there.
-From June to October 1943 he was head of the SiPo in Minsk while also leading Sonderkommandos 1b of the Einsatzgruppe A.
+In September and October 1942, he led Einsatzkommando 8, a sub-group of the mobile killing unit known as Einsatzgruppe B, which was tasked with murdering Jews.
+From October 1942 to June 1943, he led Einsatzkommando 1 of the Einsatzgruppe A, now in the Baltic States, carrying out the murder of Jews there.
+From June to October 1943, he was the Kommandeur der Sicherheitspolizei und des SD in Minsk while also leading Sonderkommandos 1b of the Einsatzgruppe A.